Hanish25BCE10632/CSA2001-Fundamentals-AIML/README.md

 ## Conclusion

-This project demonstrates how **AI and Computer Vision** can be used for real-world scene understanding.
+This project demonstrates the application of Artificial Intelligence and Computer Vision in real-world scene understanding tasks.

-The model successfully segments off-road environments and provides meaningful visual outputs.
+The model successfully performs semantic segmentation on off-road images by classifying each pixel into meaningful categories.

+Through experimentation with different training epochs, it was observed that increasing epochs leads to gradual improvement, but eventually results in convergence.

+Overall, this project highlights a complete end-to-end AI pipeline including training, evaluation, analysis, and visualization.

 ---